ErikWynter/we-want-brave/README.md

 Brave browser is awesome, but setting it up on the various Debian-based Linux systems I regularly use, was an utterly exasperating experience.
 It made me question my computer literacy, my decision to pursue a career in IT, my life choices in general, and even my sanity.
 But not for a single second did I doubt the superiority of Brave over alternative browsers.
 Hence, when I finally managed to slay the beast that was this excruciating installation process, I decided to share the wisdom I had acquired so as to spare others the anguish I suffered during this lonesome journey.
 From this solemn pledge was born *We Want Brave,* a script forged in the flames of frustration, despair and desire.
 Use it responsibly.

 TL;DR
-To make Brave browser more accessible to the (Debian-based) Linux community, this script automates the otherwise aggravating installation process.
+To make Brave browser more accessible to the (Debian-based) Linux community, I wrote a Bash script that automates the otherwise aggravating installation process.
 Enjoy.
 And if you do, please share this repo with others.

 **How to use**